Data#3 revamps IT infrastructure for St Peter’s College

 The school was looking for increased storage and a data recovery solution to back up over 100 virtual machines and support the development environment, replacing its on-site data recovery.

 “Infrastructure is very important to us.
-Reliability of infrastructure builds trust and promotes digital confidence,” said Colenso.
+Reliability of infrastructure builds trust and promotes digital confidence,” said Cosenza.

 “Students, staff and parents are accessing the platform at all times throughout the day and night, and from across Australia and the world.
 We needed a solution that synchronised data in real time and minimised the risk of downtime for our users.”